Are you leading with your brain or your heart?

-A healthy heart and strong brain can help you power through everyday tasks and meet any challenge that lies ahead.
-These vital organs are an important part of every aspect of your health: from how strong your body is to how well your mind processes information and the connections you make with your loved ones.
+These two organs collaborate to meet any challenge that lies ahead.
+Both the heart and brain affect every aspect of your health: from how strong your body is to how well your mind processes information and the connections you make with your loved ones.

 Understanding Your Heart Disease and Stroke Risk

-These two very serious illnesses also share similar risk factors.
-In fact, having heart disease puts you at higher risk for stroke; and having a stroke puts you at higher risk for heart disease.
+“Heart disease and stroke share similar risk factors,” said Destiny Howe, nurse manager of AdventHealth Gordon’s Cardiac Catheterization Lab.
+“Unfortunately, having heart disease puts you at higher risk for stroke; and having a stroke puts you at higher risk for heart disease.”